nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Reminder
 The Reminder section displays upcoming tuition sessions for 3 consecutive days, starting today.
+The upcoming tuition sessions are sorted in chronological order here.
 <div markdown="block" class="alert alert-info">
 :information_source: If today is a Monday, then the Reminder section will display all sessions on this Monday, Tuesday and Wednesday.